AboorvaDevarajan/Cancellable-Template-Biometric/README.md

 # Cancellable-Template

 Understanding and Implementing Cancellable Templates in Biometrics for privacy protection

-Implemented minutiae extraction from the finger print image.
+<b>Implemented minutiae extraction from the finger print image. </b>

 Steps involved
   1. Image thinning.